-Throughout college admissions history, there has been an ongoing debate regarding the relative merits of public and private colleges.
-In this blog, we will look at a few myths regarding the whole public vs. private school debate and evaluate the truth behind them.
-From class registration to class sizes to living standards to alumni networks, there does seem to be some truth to some of the major beliefs about these institutions.
+Throughout college admissions history, there has been an ongoing debate regarding the relative merits of public vs. private colleges.
+In this blog, we will look at a few myths regarding the whole public vs. private colleges debate.
+For each, we will evaluate the truth behind them.
+From class registration, to class sizes, to living standards, to alumni networks; there does seem to be some truth to some of the major beliefs about these institutions.

 While the whole private vs. public school debate is sometimes blown out of proportion, there are certain factors that applicants should be aware of when they’re deciding which schools to look into.
 That being said, there are certain myths about private vs. public schools that are often false that applicants should be aware of.
 This will be tackled in my next blog post.